21 Aug How to leave a country better than you found it: Sustainable practices during your trip to Russia

 Another big advantage of that is the fact that the money you spend stays in the area and doesn’t go into the pockets of big corporations which, of course, is good for the development of the rural area.
 Don’t worry, we’ll won’t get any further into economics J.

-And some more, rather basic tips and tricks around sustainability:
+And some more, rather basic tips and tricks around sustainable practices:

 – Go by metro, train or bike rather than by car